DiFronzo/blog.vfiles.no/content/posts/machine-learning-with-wikidata.md

 ### Predicting the population in 2013

-Seeing a score value is nice but we would first like to see how well the algorithm works on specific country.
+Seeing a numeric score value is nice but we would first like to see how well the algorithm works on a specific country.
 To do this we are going to print out all of our test data.
-Beside this data we will print the actual population in 2013 and our models predicted population.
+Beside this data we will print the actual population in 2013 and our models predicted population value.

 ```python
 predictions = linear.predict(x_test) # Gets a list of all predictions